-We know that kids who often practice creative pursuits in life (such as writing, singing, crafting, painting and dancing) are generally more thoughtful, reflective, better in problem solving, challenge the norm and build greater confidence.
-Read Creativity can empower your kids to learn more.
+Kids who often practice creative pursuits in life (such as writing, singing, crafting, painting and dancing) generally feel more empowered because they are more thoughtful, reflective, happier, interesting and build greater confidence.

-Who would have thought having our two beautiful boys would help to affirm my own creativity?
-I am grateful to do it all over again with my toddling daughter!
-I would love to hear how you get creative with your kids in the comments section.
-Thanks for dropping by :)
+Who would have thought 9 years with my two beautiful boys would help to affirm my own creativity?
+I am grateful to do it all over again now, with my toddling daughter!

 Here's a Lego maze that will amaze your kids!
 Mazes are fun and a great creative activity to encourage kids to apply basic Science, Technology, Engineering, Arts and Maths (STEAM) concepts into their play.
 To learn more about STEAM, go to Fun Marble Runs!

 Mazes are also great for improving fine motor skills.
 They can be crafted, for example, out of a large cardboard box lid and straws or built from Lego.
 The boys raided their Lego box for some of the mazes pictured above.

 Making sure that the path remains about 4 studs wide to comfortably fit a regular size marble, let your kids experiment with how they construct their selected lego pieces on to the lego flat board.
 Use different length legos shapes until they're happy with their completed maze.
 Then place the marble at the start of the maze and tip the flat board in the angle that the marble path is constructed to enable the marble to roll towards the finish line.